-In “pre-selected winner” promotions, the promoter normally chooses the winning number at random from all possible winners (usually before direct mailings or product packs are distributed, each bearing a unique code or other form of identification) and only later determines whether the entry containing that number has been returned or entered by the consumer.
+In “pre-selected winner” promotions, entry codes or numbers will be distributed to consumers in product packs or by other means, each bearing a unique code or other form of identification.
+The winning entry will have already been pre-selected before distribution, and the winner will be the customer who enters with this pre-selected winning entry.
 Prizes are only awarded to those who return the winning code or symbol to the promoter within the promotional period.
-Therefore, prizes may not necessarily be awarded.
-The promoter may choose to allocate the prizes using a traditional prize draw to those who have entered.
+Therefore, prizes may not necessarily be awarded as the winning entry may not be submitted.
+If the winning entry is not submitted, a promoter may choose to allocate the prizes using a traditional prize draw to those who have entered.

 Rule 8.17 lists significant conditions for all sales promotions, including prize draws and provides a handy checklist.
-Although the rule states those conditions should be available before purchase or, if no purchase is required, before or at the time of entry or application, the ASA has generally interpreted this as meaning that significant T&Cs should be stated in the initial marketing material (Profitable Ply Ltd, 17 August 2011).
+The rule states those conditions should be available before purchase or, if no purchase is required, before or at the time of entry or application, and the ASA has generally interpreted this as meaning that significant T&Cs should be stated in the initial marketing material (Ashworth and Parker Ltd t/a END, 30 August 2017).

-Less significant conditions should be available before or at the time of entry but do not need to be given as much prominence; they might, for example, be stated on an in-store leaflet, accompanying literature or, if entry is by a website, on the promoter’s home page.
+Less significant conditions should be available before or at the time of entry but do not need to be given as much prominence; they might, for example, be stated on an in-store leaflet, accompanying literature or, if entry is by a website, a webpage on the promotor’s website linked to from the ad.
 They include (but are not limited to): how and when winners and results will be announced; when prize winners will receive their prizes (if more than 30 days after the closing date); whether there is a cash alternative and any restriction on the number of entries (Rule 8.28).